 - In 2006, Hillsboro modified its rate structure to provide even more conservation incentives than were embedded in the previous rates.
 The new rate design removed water allowances and includes a three-tier increasing block rate for single-family residential customers.

 - Hillsboro is converting to an AMR (automated meter reading) system.
-All new meters will be installed as AMR meters, and existing meters will be replaced over a 10 year period.
+All new meters will be installed as AMR meters, and existing meters will be replaced by 2020.
 The meters will enhance conservation signals to customers and improve leak detection efforts.

-- Hillsboro's residential per capita (person) water use has decreased from 97 gallons per capita per day (gpcd) in 2002 to 78 gpcd in 2007, a 20 percent reduction.
+- Hillsboro's residential per capita (person) water use has decreased from 97 gallons per capita per day (gpcd) in 2002 to 78 gpcd in 2007, to 64 gpcd in 2013, a 34 percent total reduction.
 However, the total system per capita use has remained steady (an average of 163 gpcd) because of increasing industrial use.
-Industrial customers, such as Intel, IDT, Genentech, and Solar World, account for 35 percent of Hillsboro's total system usage.
+Industrial customers, such as Intel, IDT, Genentech, and Solar World, account for 40 percent of Hillsboro's total system usage.

 - Hillsboro's award-winning school audit program resulted in average water savings of more than 60 percent at eight area schools.
 Before and after water use data from these schools are presented in Exhibit 3-1 .
 Based on these results, the Hillsboro School District has implemented similar measures at other schools.